 Families can determine how they prefer respite to be provided from the array of respite options available.
-Community Living South Muskoka will support families to complete funding applications, provide potential screened Respite Contractors for families to 'contract for respite service', help families to complete a respite plan and reimburses families for their respite costs through the funding allocated through the common application process.
+Community Living South Muskoka will support families to complete funding applications, provide support to families with the matching and linking process of identifying potential respite providers for families to 'contract' for respite services, help families to complete a respite plan and reimburses families for their respite costs through the funding allocated through the common application process.

 The North East Region adopted a common respite funding model for children's services.
-Families will complete a common application package which will be used in a common assessment process.
+Families will complete a common application package, which will be used in a common assessment process.
 Common eligibility guidelines have been established for the North East Region.